-Requirement Summary R27 Optional deployment to connected IIP-Ecosphere instances R28 Optional deployment to cloud resources, e.g., Google Cloud or Gaia-X R29 Deployment unit must provide an explicit interface in terms of an AAS R29a (Quality) properties and functional interfaces of deployment unit via AAS R29b Deployment unit AAS shall be linked to resource AAS R29c Contained services/containers shall be made available via the deployment unit AAS R30 Deployment unit must be encapsulated as container R30a Deployment units on IT level must be technologically uniform R30b Deployment units on OT level can be technologically different R30c Platform can support the integration of external container repositories R31 Container shall contain only the required components/services R31b Containers can contain optional components R31c Components/services in a container may be exchanged dynamically R32 Container can contain data/models, to be configured via parameters R33 Container can contain local data stores R35 Sampling rate of 2 ms through container R36 Optional configuration of resources R36a Writing of resource configuration R36b Reading of resource configuration R37 Optional remote maintenance of resources R38-R44 Security requirements R45-R68 Data protection requirements
+Requirement Summary R25f, R103a Resource AAS must describe dynamic properties, e.g., the resource utilization, the memory usage or the utilization of CPU/GPU/TPU cores R25g Resource AAS must contain functions for the deployment R25h Resource AAS shall contain functions for exchanging deployment units at runtime R26 Deployment to on-premise resources R27 Optional deployment to connected IIP-Ecosphere instances R28 Optional deployment to cloud resources, e.g., Google Cloud or Gaia-X R29 Deployment unit must provide an explicit interface in terms of an AAS R29a (Quality) properties and functional interfaces of deployment unit via AAS R29b Deployment unit AAS shall be linked to resource AAS R29c Contained services/containers shall be made available via the deployment unit AAS R30 Deployment unit must be encapsulated as container R30a Deployment units on IT level must be technologically uniform R30b Deployment units on OT level can be technologically different R30c Platform can support the integration of external container repositories R31 Container shall contain only the required components/services R31b Containers can contain optional components R31c Components/services in a container may be exchanged dynamically R32 Container can contain data/models, to be configured via parameters R33 Container can contain local data stores R35 Sampling rate of 2 ms through container R36 Optional configuration of resources R36a Writing of resource configuration R36b Reading of resource configuration R37 Optional remote maintenance of resources R38-R44 Security requirements R45-R68 Data protection requirements

 As described in [35], each device shall execute a basic runtime component (ECSRuntime) providing the AAS of the device and managing the containers in which individual services are executed.
-Figure 39 illustrates the design.
+Figure 40 illustrates the design.
 The fundamental parts are the ResourceUnit representing the AAS of the resource on which the runtime component is executed as well as the DeploymentUnit containing the services executed on the resource.
 The Service Management and Control component from Section 3.7.3 contributes information to the DeploymentUnit, e.g., the running services and their instantiated relations.
 Through the ECS runtime, the device can receive and execute commands from the platform, such as downloading or starting a container.
 Moreover, different container technologies must be considered and addressed in a uniform manner through the ECS runtime.